 What is Corporate Strategy?

-Corporate strategy concerns itself with the entirety of the organization, where decisions are made with regard to the overall growth and direction of a company.
-Corporate strategies are arguably the most essential and broad-ranging strategy level within organizational strategy.
+Corporate strategy is the strategy level that concerns itself with the entirety of the organization, where decisions are made with regard to the overall growth and direction of a company.
+Corporate strategies are arguably the most essential and broad-ranging strategy level within an organizational strategy.

 The Components of Corporate Strategy are: